Characters: Detective Conan People From Notable Cases

 case, the Mouris take Conan to a hot spring inn to help him heal from a sprained ankle.
 There's also a film crew in the same place, ready to work with five female celebrities: publishing editor Yoriko, top model Asuka, novelist Eri, Idol Singer

 Harumi and oil painter Ema.
-Things go normally until two of the women appear dead in the inn's grounds, their lifeless bodies surrounded by the inn's beautiful kimonos and obis
+Things go normally until two of the women are stabbed to death in the inn's grounds, and their lifeless bodies are surrounded by the inn's beautiful kimonos and obis

 !
 Is this a supernatural revenge coming from the local deity, the Kimono Goddess?
 Or are both deaths the doing of someone in the crew instead?